 The mummy was carrying ID for a 51-year-old man, and DNA testing is underway to verify the identiy of the crispy copper critter.

-DarwinAwards.com © 1994 - 2012
+DarwinAwards.com © 1994 - 2020

 Submitted by: gene

 What Readers ThinkMichael W. (FB) says, "He was de-lighted."